-In 2007, travel agents earned a median salary of $30,130, with job prospects expected to grow about as fast as average for all occupations through 2016.
+In 2007, travel agents earned a median salary of $30,130, with job prospects expected to grow about as fast as average for all occupations through 2016, according to the Bureau of Labor Statistics.
 For the more advance travel and tourism positions that may require master's degrees, salary figures depend on job functions.
 Lodging managers, for example, earned a median annual salary of $44,240 in 2007, with the upper 10 percent earning a median yearly wage of $83,240.
 Those who work in higher-end resorts or who cater to business travelers specifically can earn more.